 Graduates of this program may sit for the EKG Technician Certification (ETC) exam given through the American Medical Certification Association (AMCA) at no cost.

-This program is not eligible for any Federal Financial Aid or VA programs.
+This program is not eligible for a ny Federal Financial Aid or VA programs rins program is not eligible for a ny i odorači i nariolači (d or wreprograms.